4 Things to Know Before an LOS Implementation

 Making changes to or installing a new Loan Origination System (LOS) is a major decision for a mortgage lender.
 After all, the LOS is the digital heart of your organization.

-Melvin Franklin, a project manager for Saxony Partners’ Financial Services practice, highlights four key considerations for any company that’s going down the path of LOS implementation or renewal.
-He provides advice on how to pick a new LOS, support options to consider, project management assignments, and organizational expectations and commitment.
+Let’s highlight four key considerations for any company that’s going down the path of LOS implementation or renewal.
+The following includes advice on how to pick a new LOS, support options to consider, project management assignments, and organizational expectations and commitment.

 Functionality and System Compliance